CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that covers all dimensions thoroughly.
-It provides specific concrete actions, natural trigger terms developers would use, explicit 'Use when' and 'NOT for' clauses, and clear boundaries that distinguish it from related skills like browser tooling or scripting.
-The inclusion of negative boundaries is a particularly strong feature that goes beyond the typical good example.
+This is an excellent skill description that covers all dimensions well.
+It provides specific concrete actions, natural trigger terms, explicit 'Use when' and 'NOT for' clauses, and clear boundaries that distinguish it from related skills.
+The inclusion of negative boundaries (NOT for) is a particularly strong feature that helps Claude avoid misselecting this skill.

 DimensionReasoningScore